 Step 5: Putting in the pebbles and finishing touches

 To finish the space, we put large white quartz pebbles between the tiles and compacted these down by stomping on them.
-I strung up 3 sets of solar outdoor lights from Kmart and placed a pot plant by the path.
+I strung up 3 sets of solar outdoor lights from Kmart and placed a pot plant.
 DONE!
+Our usable path is now complete!

 Have you made a start on any of your new year’s resolutions?
 Next up I’m going to tackle our outdoor dining area that you’ve been helping me with!